If you are experiencing a medical emergency please dial 911 immediately

 Adefovir, entecavir, telbivudine, and tenofovir are approved by the U.S. Food and Drug Administration (FDA) for use in adults.
 Lamivudine is approved for use by adults and by children ages 2 to 17.

 NRTIs are used to treat long-term (chronic) HBV infection in adults and children who are at risk for liver disease.
-The American Association for the Study of Liver Disease has made recommendations on who should receive treatment for chronic hepatitis B based on the presence of hepatitis B antigens in your blood, the level of hepatitis B virus DNA (HBV DNA) in your blood, and the levels of your liver enzymes.1
+The American Association for the Study of Liver Disease has made recommendations on who should receive treatment for chronic hepatitis B based on the presence of hepatitis B antigens in your blood, the level of hepatitis B virus DNA (HBV DNA) in your blood, and the levels of the liver enzyme alanine aminotransferase (ALT).1

 Treatment for HBV infection is considered successful if blood tests show that the virus is no longer multiplying in the body, if liver enzyme levels return to normal, and if liver damage (such as inflammation and scarring) improves.
 NRTIs work in most of the people who take them, but relapse (the virus starts to multiply again) is common after a medicine is stopped, so you may have to take the medicine for a long time.1, 2

-Adefovir is effective against HBV infections that have become resistant to lamivudine, but adefovir costs more than lamivudine.1 A study showed that treatment with adefovir worked better for some people with chronic hepatitis B if the medicine was taken for 144 weeks than if it was taken for only 48 weeks.6
+Adefovir is effective against HBV infections that have become resistant to lamivudine.1 A study showed that treatment with adefovir worked better for some people with chronic hepatitis B if the medicine was taken for 144 weeks than if it was taken for only 48 weeks.6

 Tenofovir is effective at reducing the amount of hepatitis B virus in the body.7